+1.12.
 "Registration Agreement" is the agreement between the Registrant and the Registrar.

-The word "Registrar," when appearing with an initial capital letter, refers to the entity listed in the preamble above, a Party to this Agreement.
+1.13.
 "Registrar Services" means services provided by a registrar in connection with the TLD(s), and includes contracting with Registrant, collecting registration data about the Registrant, and submitting registration information for entry in the Registry Database.

-"Registry Database" means a database comprised of data about one or more domain names within TLD(s) that is used to generate either DNS resource records that are published authoritatively or responses to domain-name availability lookup requests or Whois queries, for some or all of those names.
+1.14.
+"Registry Database" means a database comprised of data about one or more domain names within the TLD(s) that is used to generate either DNS resource records that are published authoritatively or responses to domain-name availability lookup requests or Whois queries, for some or all of those names.

+1.15.
 "Registry Services" shall mean the service that processes transactions via the Registry System.

-"Registry Services Provider" or "CentralNic" means CentralNic Ltd of 35-39 Moorgate London EC2R 6AR, the entity authorized by RO to provide the Registry Services, and its successors and assigns.
+1.16.
+"Registry Services Provider" means CentralNic Ltd, the entity authorized by RO to provide the Registry Services, and its successors and assigns.

-"Registry System" means the registry system operated by the Registry Services Provider for Registered Names in the TLD.
+1.17.
+"Registry System" means the registry system operated by the Registry Services Provider for Registered Names in the TLD(s).

-"Registry Policies" include those policies, procedures, guidelines, and criteria promulgated by RO from time to time, and include, ICANN policies applicable to new TLD(s), which are incorporated herein by reference.
+1.18.
+"Registry Policies" include those policies, procedures, guidelines, and criteria promulgated by RO from time to time, including ICANN policies applicable to new top-level domain names, and which are incorporated herein by reference.
 Registrar must review those policies as they form part of this Agreement and are subject to amendment from time to time.

+1.19.
+"Software" means reference client software intended to allow Registrar to develop its system to register second-level domain names through the Registry System.

-"Term of this Agreement" shall have the meaning set forth in Paragraph 8.3 below.
+1.20.
+"Term of this Agreement” shall have the meaning set forth in Section 6.1 below.

-CONDITION PRECENDENT

-2.1 In order for this Agreement to have full force and effect, the Registry Operator has to enter into a Registry Agreement with ICANN for one or more of the TLDs (or has taken an assignment of such an Agreement) and IANA has approved the delegation of such TLDs into the Internet root.

-2.2.
-The Effective Date of this Agreement shall be the latter of the requirements in paragraph 2.1 being met or the date of signing by the parties to this Agreement.
-Where one Party has signed before the other Party the latter date shall apply.

-2.3 If any of the TLDs has not yet been delegated by IANA into the root, then this Agreement shall not have any effect for that TLD until such date or unless that TLD is delegated into the root.

-ACCREDITATION.

-Accreditation.
-During the Term of this Agreement, Registrar is hereby accredited by RO to act as a registrar (including register and renew registration of Registered Names in the Registry Database) for the TLDs through the Registry System.

-Intellectual Property License.
-Registrar's use of RO name, website and logo(s), RO hereby grants to Registrar a nonexclusive, worldwide, royalty-free license during the Term of this Agreement (a) to state that it is accredited by Registry as a registrar for the TLD, b) to use TLD's logos in connection with promotion, marketing and registration of TLD, c) to use RO's website(s) URLs associated with logo.
-No other use of RO's name or TLDs name(s), website(s) or logo(s) are licensed hereby.
-This license may not be assigned or sublicensed by Registrar except Registrar may assign all of its rights and obligations under this Agreement to an affiliate, subsidiary or successor-in-interest as a result of a merger or consolidation, or in connection with the sale or transfer of all or substantially all of it business or assets to which this Agreement relates.
-The Registrar will derive no right, title or interest in such intellectual property.

-REGISTRY OBLIGATIONS
+2. REGISTRY OBLIGATIONS